 Water resistance: 30 meters

-Strap: Grey alligator leather strap with 18-carat rose gold pin buckle
+Strap: Grey alligator leather strap with 18-karat rose gold pin buckle